rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 #define SYS_SENDMMSG          20     /*     sys_sendmmsg(2)        */
 ```

-Now we should be able to use the `socket` function.
+Now we should be able to use the `socket` function for the creation of a TCP socket.

 ```nasm
 ; Author: Robert Catalin Raducioiu (rbct)